-Also, attach Schedule R to your return and enter "CFE" on the dotted line next to line 42.
+If you file Form 1040 and want the IRS to figure your credit, attach Schedule R to your return and enter "CFE" on the dotted line next to line 40 of Form 1040.
 Check the box on Schedule R for your filing status and age, and fill in lines 11 and 13, if applicable.
 Also, fill in Part II, if applicable.